 If your trip’s purpose is just to go to Disneyland then flying into Orange County undoubtedly makes the most sense as it is the closest to the resort.
 It is not always the cheapest option though.
 For looking into flight options I recommend using Matrix ITA Software and putting Orange County, Long Beach and LAX in the search engine to find the cheapest option.
 If prices are roughly equal then Orange County is the way to go.
 LAX does hold some benefits if you’re going to spend anytime in LA or north of that.
 Likewise, Long Beach Airport is a nice airport to fly into if you want to spend your first day at the beach.

 There are essentially 3 options in getting from the airport to Disneyland.
 If you fly into Orange County then public transportation is fairly easy and cheap, sometimes free depending on where you are staying.
 Long Beach and LAX are a different story.
 Public transportation is still available but will take a while as those airports aren’t nearly as close.
 Renting a car can be cheap, but hotels around Disneyland generally have hefty parking fees.
-There are also several shuttle companies that will get you to and from your airport with relative ease although it does cost money.
-Our preferred route as of late is to fly in to whichever airport and then we just rent a car for that day, returning to one of the numerous lots by Disneyland.
-Over the last year, we’ve routinely found rental cars for $20 going this route which is much cheaper than a shuttle service and far more convenient than public transportation.
+There are also several shuttle companies that will get you to and from your airport with relative ease although it does cost money, as well as Uber or Lyft.
+We typically take a Lyft around the area, as rental car prices have gone up exponentially over the last year.
+It is easy to just rent a car for a day and drop it off near Disneyland though.

 If you are doing other activities around Southern California then renting a car is easiest from a convenience perspective and may be the most cost efficient route.
 You won’t be needing that car when you are at Disneyland so a return or pick-up at that location halfway through your trip is an option.
 Public transportation to other Southern California destinations works but generally isn’t very efficient.